 - Yarrow (also known as Milfoil)

-When adding greenery to your home, just be sure to get plants that are pet-friendly, like spider plants, violets, or orchids, suggest Dr. Hohenaus.
+When adding greenery to your home, just be sure to get plants that are pet-friendly, like spider plants, violets or orchids, suggests Dr. Hohenaus.
 Find more dog-friendly plants here.